Mach1Studios/m1-sdk/docs/pages/_mach1decodepositional.md

  - update m1obj decode position & rotation (can use Euler or Quat)
  - `getDist` used for attenuation/falloff results
  - `getCoefficients` resulting coeffs for players

+## Unity & Unreal Engine

+Please view the examples in `examples/Unity|UnrealEngine` to see deployment of Mach1Spatial mixes with positional rotation and attenuation applied.
+These fucntions can be viewed from the M1Base class used in both examples and are called by creating a new object in the game engine and attaching Mach1SpatialActor or Mach1SpatialDecode.cs to view the setup for a Mach1 Spatial mix layer.

+@note These implementations require the multichannel mixes to be split into multiple-mono mixes.
+You can use `m1-transcode` or the M1-Transcoder GUI application to achieve this easily.

 ## Installation